 - The characteristic dark colour is achieved through a very long baking period (about 14 hours in a low temperature of around 120°C) and caramelising fruit sugars.

 - In this process it’s important that the steam doesn’t escape – otherwise the bread will completely dehydrate during the long bake.
 The moisture can be retained by wrapping your baking tin with a few layers of tin foil.
-However, I invested in two Pullman Pans (one large, one small), loaf tins with a lid that slides on top to keep the loaf entirely contained.
+However, I invested in a large Pullman pan, a loaf tin with a lid that slides on top to keep the loaf entirely contained.
 I still wrap a layer of tin foil around to be doubly sure.

 - The bread should mature at least 24 hours before cutting to allow the crumb to fully develop (all-rye breads tend to otherwise gum up due to the high percentage of pentosans – read all about this and what makes rye different over here at Azélia’s Kitchen)

 Is Pumpernickel healthy?

 - Yes, the starches of real Pumpernickel have undergone so much of a transformation that they are quite easily digested (source: “Bread: A Baker’s Book of Techniques and Recipes” by Jeffrey Hamelman)

 - Whole-grain rye contains nearly 15% fibre